OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 1. Unless it is a trivial change, make sure that there is a corresponding issue for your change first.
 If there is none, create one.
 2. Create a fork in GitHub
-3. Create a branch off the `2.0-preview` branch.
+3. Create a branch off the `main` branch.
 Name it something that that makes sense, such as `issue-123` or `githubhandle-issue`.
 This makes it easy for everyone to figure out what the branch is used for.
 It also makes it easier to isolate your change from incoming changes from the origin.
 4. Commit your changes
 5. Run `yarn changefile`, answer the following prompts, and push your changes to GitHub. **Important!
 Our pipeline checks will fail if you skip this step.** More on this below in our Changelog section.
-6. Create a pull request against the origin's `2.0-preview` branch.
+6. Create a pull request against the origin's `main` branch.
 If you don't know what a pull request is read [this article](https://help.github.com/articles/using-pull-requests).

 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](http://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.